pboutinaud/SHiVAi/readme.md

 Once the dependencies are installed, you can build the container image.

+3. If this is not the case already, clone (or download) the shivautils repository.

-3. As *root* user, from the **shivautils/singularity** directory, run the following command to build the SHIVA singularity container image :
+4. As *root* user, from the **shivautils/singularity** directory, run the following command to build the SHIVA singularity container image :

  singularity build preproc_tensorflow.sif singularity_tf.recipe

+Note that you don't need to install the package to your local Python environment.
+But if you want to, see the end of this read-me.

 Command line arguments (with run_shiva.py)
 =========================================